Paris's 222-year-old zoo calls for help to restore historic building

-PARIS Paris' 222-year-old "Menagerie", one of the world's oldest zoos, is calling for help to restore one of its historic buildings, home to endangered Przewalski's horses.
+PARIS (Reuters) - Paris' 222-year-old "Menagerie", one of the world's oldest zoos, is calling for help to restore one of its historic buildings, home to endangered Przewalski's horses.

 Opened in 1794, the zoo, located in the Jardin des Plantes park (Garden of Plants), houses over 1,000 animals and 180 different species.